Exploring legal boundaries

 The type of skills covered will be relevant to:

-• the presentation of your ideas relating to the choice of a research topic in an appropriately focused and structured manner
+- presentating your ideas in an appropriately focused and structured manner

-• reflection on your own research, presentation and interpersonal skills
+- reflecting on your own research, presentation and interpersonal skills.

-These skills are directly relevant to Personal Development Planning, so this module will help you to gain skills for whatever you plan to do after you have graduated.
+These skills are directly relevant to Personal Development Planning, so this module will help you to gain skills for whatever you intend to do on completion.

 The choice of question to study and research will be key to your success on this module.
-From the outset, you will be encouraged to engage with the process of choosing a research topic suitable for exploration in a research poster.
-You'll be encouraged to post an image to prompt discussion in OpenStudio in the first two weeks of the module to start a discussion with your peers about a topic that you might like to research.
-It is anticipated that you will not have experience of framing research questions, and therefore support in the form of written and interactive materials will support you through the mechanics of making a choice of topic to research.
-This support will continue throughout your research.
-This will assist you in formulating the topic appropriately and presenting your initial thoughts about your research.
+From the outset, you'll be encouraged to engage with the process of choosing a research topic suitable for exploration in a research poster.
+You'll also be encouraged to post an image in OpenStudio in the first two weeks of the module to start a discussion with your peers about a topic you might like to research.
+It is anticipated that you will not have experience of framing research questions, and therefore support in the form of written and interactive materials will help you with the mechanics of choosing of topic to research.
+This support will continue throughout your research and assist you in formulating the topic appropriately and presenting your initial thoughts about your research.

 The first assignment will enable dialogue between peers and tutors regarding your choice of question to research and the thinking behind selecting the topic, permitting you to adjust the research topic and question in the light of feedback.
 The second assignment enables you to reflect on your research for your poster and to present and critique both the methodology of your research and its findings.